craftsmancoding/taxonomies/README.md

 ## Usage

 Once the Taxonomy package has been installed, you can create new taxonomies by right-clicking on the MODX page tree and select "Create --> Create a Taxonomy Here".

-Taxonomy: a container for terms.
-Common taxonomies are "Categories" and "Tags".
-E.g. "Genres".
-Terms: an item inside the given taxonomy, e.g. "Sci-Fi" or "Romance"
+- **A Taxonomy is a container for terms.**
+- **A Term is unit inside a Taxonomy.**

+For example, a "Genre" Taxonomy might have Terms of "Sci-Fi" or "Romance".
+A "Color" Taxonomy might include Terms such as "Red" and "Blue".

 The Taxonomy and Term pages are custom-resource-classes (CRCs), so they appear in the MODX page tree: they are MODX pages a title, alias, template, etc. You don't need to leave them in a menu, but it is a common